Thousands march in Egypt's Port Said over deaths

 Authorities ramped up security in Port Said and in Cairo ahead of the final court ruling and will deploy 2,000 police officers around the police academy in Cairo, where the football stadium hearing will be held, the state news agency MENA reported, citing a source in the Interior Ministry.

-Defendants will be transported in armored vehicles, MENA said.
+Defendants will be transported in armoured vehicles, MENA said.
 In Cairo, there were skirmishes between dozens of protesters and police on a bridge near Tahrir Square, the heart of the 2011 uprising.

 Egypt’s revolution installed an elected Islamist-led government which is still struggling to assert its authority, restore order and revive the economy.